simonpucher/AgenaTrader/Indicator/README.md

 ##Fibonacci Current Session
 *** In Progress ***

+##FindHighLowTimeFrame_Indicator
+Finds the high and low value in a dedicated time frame.
+Indicator draws a rectangle on this dedicated time frame.
+Draws a high and low line at the current session.

 ##HighestHighValue
 Compare the current value of an indicator to latest high value of the indicator in a defined period of time.